spinnylights/vulkan-notes/vulkan_notes.md

 using the adjacency information to help refine the simulation.
 Out of all the topologies with adjacency, this one is the most general, so it's well-suited to something like liquid if you need to model droplets and so on.
+Remember from the beginning of this section, though, that a compute shader is likely to be easier and more efficient to use for this purpose, so you may prefer that approach if you can freely choose between either.

 ##### Line strip with adjacency